electron/electron/docs/api/app.md

 * `event` Event

 Emitted when all windows have been closed and the application will quit.
-Calling `event.preventDefault()` will prevent the default behaviour, which is terminating the application.
+Calling `event.preventDefault()` will prevent the default behavior, which is terminating the application.

 See the description of the `window-all-closed` event for the differences between